fwwieffering/advent-of-code-2019/README.md

 Available Commands:
-  help        Help about any command one         one runs advent of code problem one https://adventofcode.com/2019/day/1 two         runs advent of code day 2 https://adventofcode.com/2019/day/2
+  help        Help about any command one         one runs advent of code problem one https://adventofcode.com/2019/day/1 three       runs day three of advent of code two         runs advent of code day 2 https://adventofcode.com/2019/day/2

 Flags: